 Once you’ve finished your basement, now the fun starts with these basement media room ideas.

 Plan for Sound

 Consider recessed speakers for your surround sound system if you can.
 This will hide wires, make the setup look better, and truly surround you with quality sound.
-When finishing your basement, take this into account and plan walls accordingly.
+When finishing a media room in your basement, take this into account and plan walls accordingly.

 Pay Attention to Media Storage